As of February 2023, CNN had 80 million television households as subscribers in the US.[11] According to

 RSS feeds of CNN.com), or "topical" details related to a story.[49][50]

-CNN's next major redesign was introduced on January 10, 2011, replacing the dark, flat appearance of the 2008 look with a glossier, blue and white color scheme, and moving the secondary logo box to the opposite end of the screen.
-Additionally, the network began to solely produce its programming in the
+CNN's next major redesign was introduced on January 10, 2011, replacing the dark, flat appearance of the 2008 look with a glossier, blue-and-white color scheme, moving the secondary logo box to the opposite end of the screen, and framing its graphics for the

 On August 11, 2014, CNN introduced a new graphics package, dropping the glossy appearance for a flat, rectangular scheme incorporating red, white, and black colors, and the

 Gotham typeface.
-The ticker now alternates between general headlines and financial news from
+The ticker alternated between general headlines and financial news from

-CNN Business, and the secondary logo box was replaced with a smaller box below the CNN bug, which displays either the title,
+CNN Business, and the secondary logo box was replaced with a smaller box below the CNN bug, which displayed either the title,

 hashtag, or